RahmanM/SQLChangeTrackingService/ReadMe.md

 SQL tracking solution that can be used in middleware caching invalidation.
 This enables:

-- A windows service that is continiously plling for SQL change trackings
+- A windows service that is continiously polling for SQL change trackings
 - Enables the clients to subscribe for a specific table
 - Notifies the clients when change happens
 - Enables the clients to unsubscribe if needed